pauloberlanga/cv-test/README.md

 All the datasets are located into a single compressed file in [this link](https://drive.google.com/file/d/1LhH_5ULfyrobD60SZqIfoI56eV3HuDNI/view?usp=sharing).

-    Note that the file is quite big (~1 Gb), but we believe that a few minutes could deal with it :wink:
+    Note that the file is quite big (~1 Gb), but we believe that a few minutes could deal with it

 ## Upload code solutions